Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Introduction

 The rest of the paper is organised as follows.
 First, we introduce the statement of the infinite-horizon control problem, the dynamics and cost functional, and formulate the basic hypotheses on them; we also define all needed optimality criteria.
-In Section~\ref{s2}, we recall the concepts and notions of variational analysis (cones, subdifferentials, and epigraphical limits).
+In Section~\ref{s2}, we recall the concepts and notions of set-valued and variational analyses.
 Section~\ref{s4} exhibits formulations of all theorems and corollaries and the discussion of their assumptions and conditions.
 The subsequent section is devoted to examples.
-Subdifferentials of lower and upper limits of Lipschitz continuous functions defined on convex finite-dimensional sets are considered in Section~\ref{e}.
-The last part of the paper (Sections~\ref{f},\ref{ff}) contains the proofs of all theorems.
+Subdifferentials of lower and upper limits of functions defined on finite-dimensional sets are considered in Section~\ref{e}.
+The last part of the paper (Section~\ref{ff}) contains the proofs of all theorems.